Russian police break up Moscow housing protest outside parliament

-MOSCOW Police in Moscow used force to break up a protest outside parliament against a controversial housing resettlement programme and detained about a dozen people on Wednesday, an independent monitoring group said.
+MOSCOW (Reuters) - Police in Moscow used force to break up a protest outside parliament against a controversial housing resettlement programme and detained about a dozen people on Wednesday, an independent monitoring group said.

 Authorities in Moscow intend to resettle over 1 million citizens from decrepit Soviet-era apartment blocks, which they plan to raze, into modern high-rise flats.
 But concerns about how people will be rehoused are upsetting voters ahead of a presidential election in 2018.